searxng/searxng/docs/admin/installation-searx.rst

    :end-before: END check searx installation

 If everything works fine, hit ``[CTRL-C]`` to stop the *webapp* and disable the debug option in ``settings.yml``.
-You can now exit searx user bash (enter exit command twice).
-At this point searx is not demonized; uwsgi allows this.
+You can now exit SearXNG user bash (enter exit command twice).
+At this point SearXNG is not demonized; uwsgi allows this.